alexsrdev/serilog.mssqlsink.test/readme.txt

-Use Visual Studio (not Visual Studio Code) to replicate issue
+# Use Visual Studio (not Visual Studio Code) to replicate issue

+# Dotnet CLI tool may require to install the following tool:
+dotnet tool install --global dotnet-ef

 # Create Docker DB if needed
 docker build -t db .